 As the conversion is done digitally there is no loss in quality or washing out of colours often seen in cheap passive adapters using resistors, this also makes it possible to include the “brown fix” that is done inside most CGA monitors to turn one of the yellow shades into brown widening the palette available.

 As well as the RGB output there is a pin header on the board for connecting to an S-Video source as well as mono audio and the 5v supply.
 When used with the Commodore 128 this allows feeding 5v from the 128 to the adapter board as well as hooking up the VIC-IIe’s S-Video output and audio in an easier way using a single Din cable to the AV socket on the back of the machine.
 The S-Video from the VIC goes to a real S-Video socket and the audio goes to a 3.5mm audio jack.
+(Cable/plug for DIN is not included, this is the board only).

 Having a VGA style 15pin connector for RGB output makes hooking up to multi-sync monitors or RGB to VGA/HDMI adapters easy.
 The Gonbes style arcade RGB to VGA adapters work and can be connected easily with a normal VGA cable between this board and the Gonbes.
 It is also possible to make a SCART to 15pin Dtype cable for use on Euro TVs that support RGB on SCART input.